How to Add a Twitter Widget to Your Website [2025 Updated Guide]

 With Curator, you can change the colors of the background, fonts, borders, icons, and more.

-Here's an example of a Twitter feed using the Waterfall template and removing the borders:
+Here's an example of a X feed widget using the Waterfall template and removing the borders:

 Go ahead and select some basic customizations for now.
 You can always go back and update the template and style later.